maxeozakh/bonesfinder/README.md

 A simple game about finding a path, built on the rotation of matrices, made for practice

-UPD: this codebase is garbage
+UPD: codebase is garbage but that was funny to do

 ##